InterContinental Dublin – Five Star Luxury

 Patrick and I look forward to staying at InterContinental Dublin again, either with Smith for a family break or without Smith for a ‘Mammy & Daddy’ date.

-If my photo’s haven’t done it for you … these certainly will (courtesy of InterContinental Dublin) … click to zoom …
+If my photos of InterContinental Dublin haven’t done it for you, these certainly will (courtesy of InterContinental Dublin).
+Click to zoom.

 For more info, to book and to connect visit the: